chmerdon/GradientRobustMultiPhysics.jl/docs/src/boundarydata.md

 ## Dirichlet Boundary Data

-BoundaryOperators carry the boundary data for each unknown.
+BoundaryDatas carry the boundary data for each unknown in certain regions.
 Each regions can have a different AbstractBoundaryType and an associated [Data Function](@ref).
 This data function than will now if it depends on space or time variables and will assemble itself accordingly.